You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 Through succeeding in the complex negotiations with a major heritage site currently being progressed, and staging a very special performance.

 Our first two aims are concerned with consolidation rather than change, as they continue our regular activities.
 However it is vital to continue to intrigue the public and support young singers, whose careers will be enhanced in the long tern through our activity.
-Our third aim will offer a new venue and audience and may be a spring-board for future additional development.
+Our third aim will offer a new venue and audience and may be a spring-board for future additional development and collaboration.

 We report through personal contact from the company personnel, emails, and invitations to special donor receptions and events.
 We acknowledge donors (unless anonymity requested) in our programmes.
 Our Annual Report is widely available for scrutiny and information.